 In this passage, “the earth” ends the first sentence and starts the second.
 This puts the earth at the center of the text, emphasizing its importance and outsized presence in Genesis.

 Anadiplosis can also be used to offer a sense of placement.
-Take this example, from the poem “The Isles of Greece” by Lord Byron:
+Take this example of repetition, from the poem “The Isles of Greece” by Lord Byron:

 In this excerpt, the reader can view the arrangement of the landscape.
 We see Marathon literally situated between the mountains and the sea, because it’s situated that same way in the text, which also emphasizes Marathon’s importance to the poem itself.